10 Authentic Chinese Dishes from China's 8 Great Cuisines

 • Sliced Beef

-• Ox Organs in Chili Sauce
+• Ox Organs in Chilli Sauce

-Spicy Hunan dishes include:
+Spicy Hunan Dishes Include:

-• Steamed Fish Head with Chopped Chili
+• Steamed Fish Head with Chopped Chilli

 • Tasty Lobster